Baha/maper/README.md

  --sup S
      specifies the maximum value for the random number generator range (Default: 1000) --force-spec
-     adds some constraints on the output expressions of functions as specified by their constracts --verbose
+     adds some constraints on the output expressions of functions as specified by their contracts --symbolic_generation-and-filter
+     executes the test cases generation process that runs the (symbolic) type generator first, followed by the filter --generation-timeout T
+     sets a timeout T in seconds for the generation process --skeleton-instances I
+     sets the maximum number of test cases generated from each symbolic answer of the filter expression --verbose
      prints statistics about timings
       - 'erl2clp': time required for translating from Erlang to CLP